 “The liquid nitrogen.”

 “Hmm.
-Don’t have a lot of that round here.”
+Don’t have a lot of that around here.”

 This sort of thing happens quite often in China.
 When Westerners are doing business with each other, normally that sort of information is given to you so you can work out what you really need and make a good deal.
 Here foreigners expect to be given the necessary information, but for various reasons Chinese don’t volunteer information.
 You’ll find this even when you go to a hotel to book a room.
 You say, “Have you got a double room?”